 Selecting either action will allow you to proceed; however in the case of "Promote to Client," you'll need to select the Deal you wish to close as part of the promotion process.
 Once completed, Simon's definition changes from Prospect to Client, wich introduces a series of changes:

-- Simon will now appear as a Client in the list views found on the Directory and Clients pages.
+- Simon will now appear as a Client in the page views found on the Directory and Clients pages.